Giovanny1254/holbertonschool-zero_day/README.md

-Foundations skills to start to be a fullstack developer
+Foundations resources and skills to start to become a fullstack developer